tobyhodges/studious-happiness/episodes/05c-iterable-data-types.md

 ### What are the iterable data types?

+* Collection types are often called **iterable**
-* Python has 5 basic iterable data types
+* As we've seen, Python has 5 basic iterable data types
 	* Strings
 	* Tuples
 	* Lists